diogo-rossi/dataparsers/README.md

 - Complex types (Sequences, Optionals, and Literals)
 - Sub Commands (subparsers)

-If you want any of these features, use the `datargs` package.
+If you want any of these features, use the
+[package `datargs`](https://pypi.org/project/datargs/).
 If you need the added features of `dataparsers`, use this module instead.